Telugu cinema: Shift from Madras to Hyderabad

+Thematic diversity and genre innovations

+K. Viswanath, one of the prominent auteurs of Indian cinema, he received international recognition for his works, and is known for blending parallel cinema with mainstream cinema.
+His works such as Sankarabharanam (1980) about revitalisation of Indian classical music won the "Prize of the Public" at the Besançon Film Festival of France in the year 1981.
+Forbes included J. V. Somayajulu's performance in the film on its list of "25 Greatest Acting Performances of Indian Cinema".
+Swathi Muthyam (1986) was India's official entry to the 59th Academy Awards.
+Swarnakamalam (1988) the dance film choreographed by Kelucharan Mohapatra, and Sharon Lowen was featured at the Ann Arbor Film Festival, fetching three Indian Express Awards.

-Dasari Narayana Rao directed the most number of films in the Telugu language, exploring themes such as aesthestics in Meghasandesam (1982), Battle of Bobbili in the biographical war film Tandra Paparayudu (1986), alternate history with Sardar Papa Rayudu (1980), and gender discrimination in Kante Koothurne Kanu (1998) for which he received the Special Jury Award (Feature Film - Director) at the 46th National Film Awards.
-K. Raghavendra Rao explored devotional themes with Agni Putrudu (1987), Annamayya (1997), Sri Manjunatha (2001), Sri Ramadasu (2006), Shirdi Sai (2012) and Om Namo Venkatesaya (2017) receiving various state honours.
+Dasari Narayana Rao directed the most number of films in the Telugu language, exploring themes such as aesthetics in Meghasandesam (1982), Battle of Bobbili in the biographical war film Tandra Paparayudu (1986), alternate history with Sardar Papa Rayudu (1980), and gender discrimination in Kante Koothurne Kanu (1998) for which he received the Special Jury Award (Feature Film - Director) at the 46th National Film Awards.
+K. Raghavendra Rao explored devotional themes with Agni Putrudu (1987), Annamayya (1997), Sri Ramadasu (2006), Shirdi Sai (2012) and Om Namo Venkatesaya (2017) receiving various state honours.

 Singeetam Srinivasa Rao introduced science fiction to the Telugu screen with Aditya 369 (1991), the film dealt with exploratory dystopian and apocalyptic themes.
 The edge of the seat thriller had characters which stayed human, inconsistent and insecure.
 The film's narrative takes the audience into the post apocalyptic experience through time travel, as well as folklore generation of 1500 CE, which including a romantic backstory, the "Time Machine" made it a brilliant work of fiction.

+Jandhyala popularly known as "Hasya Brahma" (Brahma of comedy), ushered a new era of comedy in Telugu cinema, where his movies captivated audiences with their blend of humour and social commentary.
+"Before his movies, comedy was a small part of movies and comedians were sidekicks to the hero or villain.
+Jandhyala proved that comedy can itself be a full-length subject and achieved a great success in this endeavor."
+His films are well known as clean entertainers affable to the family audiences without any obscene language or double entendre.
+Aha Naa Pellanta! is considered one of the best comedy films in Telugu cinema.

-Ram Gopal Varma's Siva, which attained cult status in Telugu cinema, is one of the first Telugu films produced after the migration of Telugu film industry from Madras to Hyderabad to feature characters speaking the Telangana dialect.
+Ram Gopal Varma's Shiva starring Nagarjuna, which attained cult status in Telugu cinema, is one of the first Telugu films produced after the migration of Telugu film industry from Madras to Hyderabad to feature characters speaking the Telangana dialect.
 Varma was credited with the introduction of steadicams and new sound recording techniques in Telugu films.
 Within a year of the film's release, more than ten steadicams were imported into India.
-Siva attracted the young audience during its theatrical run, and its success encouraged filmmakers to explore a variety of themes and make experimental Telugu films.
+Shiva resonated with all age groups and attracted a wide audience during its theatrical run, and its success encouraged filmmakers to explore a variety of themes and make experimental Telugu films.

-Subsequently, Varma introduced road movie and film-noir to Indian screen with Kshana Kshanam.
-Varma experimented with close-to-life performances by the lead actors, which bought a rather fictional storyline a sense of authenticity at a time when the industry was being filled with unnecessary commercial fillers.
-It went on to gather a cult following in south India, with a dubbed Hindi version titled Hairaan released to positive reports from bollywood critics, the Ann Arbor Film Festival, and the Fribourg Festival.